luisaph/the-code-of-music-spring-2019/README.md

-# the-code-of-music-spring-2019
+# The Code of Music

-Repository for notes and materials for The Code of Music, a Spring 2019 class at NYU Interactive Media Arts program
+This repository contains the source code for the [website of NYU IMA course The Code of Music, spring 2019](https://luisaph.github.io/the-code-of-music-spring-2019/).